 Runner-Up: RockBros MTB Pedal

-The corrosion-resistant hardware and sealed bearings add to our wet-weather security.
-And shock-proofing and abrasion resistance give us some insurance for any rough rides ahead.
+The corrosion-resistant hardware and sealed bearings add to wet-weather security, while shock-proofing and abrasion resistance give us some added assurance for any rough rides ahead.

-The size of these pedals is just right.
-It’s nothing too crazy.
-So if size is your top priority, you might look elsewhere.
-But, it’s suited just right for the average rider.
+The size of these pedals was just right for our testers, but some might find them a bit small.
+If size is your top priority, you might look elsewhere.
+But we think these are well-suited for the average rider.